jcomo/immut/README.md

 I know this isn't the most pythonic or useful library in the world.
 It was conceived as a way for me to learn how meta classes work.
 However, it has its uses, and it is well tested.

+##### Differences with `collections.namedtuple`
+There are many similarities with this library and `collections.namedtuple`.
+The main difference is in the behavior with initialization.
+With a namedtuple, each defined attribute must be initialized in the constructor but with this container library, attributes are initialized to None by default if they are unspecified in the constructor.